Nancypatel1103/ComplianceClient/CE_REGISTRATION/CE_REGISTRATION.md

    ![image 33](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/cf973eac-eda3-49c3-9930-556d5e006465)

 ## How to open web terminal
+While OpenWrt can be managed completely using SSH and the terminal, the LuCI WebUI makes many administration tasks easier.
+The OpenWrt full releases, such as the current 21.02.x series, ship with the LuCI WebUI installed.
+But for lower-memory devices, such as those with 4MBytes Flash and/or 32MBytes of RAM, the full install may fail because of lacking sufficient Flash memory so you will have to build your own image with LuCI included.
+More info on this can be obtained here.

 1. Click on the pen located on the right side of your Device.